Issue Deep Dive

 Multilateral Spending and Commitments

-In line with its overall ODA, Italy provided close to half of its ODA for education through multilateral organizations (45%).
+In 2023, Italy provided 45% of ODA for education through multilateral organizations.

 Funding and Policy Outlook

-Gender equality plays a prominent role in Italy’s recent education programming guidelines.
-The GPE is mentioned as a key partner in the guidelines, providing support for girls’ education in fragile and conflict-affected states and addressing quality of learning, as well as teacher training.
+Gender equality plays a prominent role in Italy’s recent education programming guidelines, focusing on providing support for girls’ education in fragile and conflict-affected states and addressing quality of learning, as well as teacher training.

 Key Bodies